Current fluctuations for the boundary-driven zero-range process on graphs: microscopic versus macroscopic approach and a theory of non-reversible resistor-like networks: The one-dimensional case

 \end{lemma} \begin{proof} These results emerge directly from a statistical physics treatment of first-passage/exit probabilities.
 We prove here the first one and note that the proof of the second one is essentially the same.
 Consider the Markov chain $X(t)$ with transition rates given by the $c$ and define the two stopping times $\tau_{\{0,N+2\}}$ and $\tau_{\{0,k+1\}}$.
 We have that $p_1(N+2,0)=\mathbb P_1(X(\tau_{\{0,N+2\}})=N+2)$ and this can be expressed as $\mathbb P_1(X(\tau_{\{0,N+2\}})=N+2)=\mathbb P_1(X(\tau_{\{0,N+2\}})=N+2|X(\tau_{\{0,k+1\}})=k+1)\mathbb P_1(X(\tau_{\{0,k+1\}})=k+1)$.
 Now $\mathbb P_1(X(\tau_{\{0,k+1\}})=k+1)=p_{1}(k+1,0)$ and, by the strong Markov property, $\mathbb P_1(X(\tau_{\{0,N+2\}})=N+2|X(\tau_{\{0,k+1\}})=k+1)=\mathbb P_{k+1}(X(\tau_{\{0,N+2\}})=N+2)$.
 To determine this last probability, we note that when the Markov chain starts with $X(0)=k+1$ we have

-In a sequence of independent identically distributed (i.i.d.) random variables that assume the values $N+2$ with probability $p_R$, $0$ with probability $p_L$, and $k$+1 with probability $1-p_R-p_L$, the probability to observe $N+2$ before $0$ is given by $\frac{p_R}{p_R+p_L}$.
-Hence, using \eqref{erse}, we obtain the first relation in \eqref{useful}. \end{proof} We are now in a position to generalize the result in Section \ref{variational} as follows. \begin{lemma} We have that formula \eqref{rateinomogeneo} coincides with
+Now consider a sequence of independent identically distributed (i.i.d.) random variables that assume the values $N+2$ with probability $p_R$, $0$ with probability $p_L$, and $k$+1 with probability $1-p_R-p_L$; the probability to observe $N+2$ in this sequence before observing $0$ is given by $\frac{p_R}{p_R+p_L}$.
+To be concrete, we can associate a random variable with the distribution~\eqref{erse} to each of the i.i.d.\ cycles obtained by cutting the trajectory of a Markov chain starting at $k+1$ at the return times to state $k+1$; the exit probability $\mathbb P_{k+1}(X(\tau_{\{0,N+2\}})=N+2)$ is indeed just the probability of seeing $N+2$ before $0$ in this sequence of random variables.
+Hence, using the expressions in \eqref{erse}, we obtain the first relation in \eqref{useful}. \end{proof} We are now in a position to generalize the result in Section \ref{variational} as follows. \begin{lemma} We have that formula \eqref{rateinomogeneo} coincides with

 \end{lemma} \begin{proof} The proof is again obtained by induction.
 Consider first the case $N=1$.
 By Lemma \ref{lemma-add} we have that which coincides with the statement of the lemma for $N=1$ since, by a direct computation, it is easy to see that $p_1(2,0)=\frac{c(1,2)}{c(1,2)+c(1,0)}$ and $p_1(0,2)=\frac{c(1,0)}{c(1,2)+c(1,0)}$.